 - Take your clean, sterile glass jar and add enough Pine needles so the jar is packed tight.

-- Pour the cooled vinegar over your jar with pine needles in, and fill to the top.
+- Pour 500ml of raw organic apple cider vinegar over your jar with pine needles in, and fill to the top.
 Screw on the cap.

 - Leave in a darkened cupboard for six weeks, then use at your discretion.